-Peterson, an avowed proponent of opening up federally protected waters to expanded drilling, said he plans to offer the amendment again when the full Appropriations Committee marks up the spending bill this week.
+Peterson, an avowed proponent of opening up federally protected waters to expanded drilling, said he plans to offer the amendment again when the full Appropriations Committee marks up the spending bill next week.

 The House lawmaker has tried repeatedly in the past to remove the congressional ban on offshore leasing, which is routinely renewed each year as part of the Interior appropriations bill.

-Peterson enjoyed some success in May 2006 when the House Appropriations Committee voted to repeal the drilling moratorium after the subcommitte rejected his proposal (see NGI, May 15, 2006).
-The House a month later voted out comprehensive legislation to open the historically closed portions of the OCS (see NGI, July 3, 2006).
-But the measure met with some resistance in the Senate, which ended up voting out a narrower bill to open acreage in the eastern Gulf (see NGI, Dec.
-25, 2006).
+Peterson enjoyed some success in May 2006 when the House Appropriations Committee voted to repeal the drilling moratorium (see Daily GPI, May 11, 2006).
+The House a month later voted out comprehensive legislation to open the historically closed portions of the OCS (see Daily GPI, June 30, 2006).
+But the measure met with some resistance in the Senate, which ended up voting out a narrower bill to open acreage in the eastern Gulf (see Daily GPI, Dec.
+21, 2006).

 The decision to reject the Peterson amendment is a "stunning missed opportunity," said Jack N. Gerard, president of the American Chemistry Council.
 "We sorely need to get beyond partisan politics to sound policy.
 Failed U.S. energy policy has played a key role in bringing about the energy crisis we find ourselves in today," he noted.

 "The fact that U.S. natural gas prices have skyrocketed 460% since 2000 has hit the business of chemistry hard.
 Our energy costs have tripled from $25 billion in 1999 to $72 billion in 2007 and we've lost nearly 120,000 well-paying jobs, many of them to other nations where natural gas costs far less."